Garry Guzzo: Background

 Guzzo was educated at the University of Ottawa.
 He graduated with a Bachelor of Commerce degree and a law degree.
-He practiced as a lawyer with the firm of Chiarelli and Guzzo from 1969 to 1976, was a provincial court judge from 1978 to 1989.
-He practiced for a short time as counsel with the firm Kelly, Howard, Santini and then operated a private practice in Ottawa until 1999.
+He practiced as a lawyer with the firm of Chiarelli and Guzzo from 1969 to 1976, and was a provincial court judge from 1978 to 1989.
+He briefly served as counsel with the firm Kelly, Howard, and Santini and then operated a private practice in Ottawa until 1999.
 He also served as a director of the city's Riverside Hospital.

 Politics

 Guzzo was elected for a three-year term to Ottawa City Council as an alderman for Capital Ward in 1969.

-In the provincial election of 1971, he ran as the Progressive Conservative candidate in Ottawa Centre, and came within 182 votes of defeating future New Democratic Party leader Michael Cassidy.
+In the provincial election of 1971, he ran as the Progressive Conservative candidate in Ottawa Centre.
+He came within 182 votes of defeating future New Democratic Party leader Michael Cassidy.
 From 1974 to 1976, he served as a Councillor in the regional municipality of Ottawa-Carleton.

 Guzzo ran for the Ontario legislature a second time in the provincial election of 1995, and defeated Liberal incumbent Yvonne O'Neill by about 1,500 votes in the riding of Ottawa—Rideau.
 The Progressive Conservatives won a majority government in this election under Mike Harris; despite being the only Tory Member of Provincial Parliament (MPP) from Ottawa, however, Guzzo was not appointed to cabinet.